Interactions between two adjacent convection rolls in turbulent Rayleigh-Benard convection: Model for neighboring roll interaction: effective turbulent thermal diffusion

 The model for a single LSC did not include an equation of motion for the mean temperature $T_{0,i}$ because it was observed to have trivial behavior.
 With neighboring convection cells, we observe a systematic difference between $T_{0,2}$ and $T_{0,1}$ (Fig.~\ref{fig:switchingexample}c), and this difference may drive dynamics in $\theta_i$ and $\delta_i$ according to Eqs.~\ref{eqn:thetaforcing} and \ref{eqn:deltaforcing}.
 Thus, we need an equation of motion for $T_{0,i}$.

 In an equation of motion for $T_{0,i}$, we should also expect to have some diffusive fluctuations driven by turbulence, analogous to Eqs.~\ref{eqn:delta_model} and \ref{eqn:theta_model}, so we include a fluctuation term $f_T(t)$ with diffusivity $D_T$.
-The deterministic part of the equation for $T_{0,1}$ is assumed to be due to the net heat flux between the cells and from the top and bottom plates to the cells, calculated by integrating both sides of Eq.~\ref{eqn:turbulentdiffusion} over $d\theta/\cos^2\theta$.
-The denominator of $\cos^2\theta$ accounts for the relative interface area at each infinitesimal $d\theta$ to satisfy conservation of energy.
-The term of Eq.~\ref{eqn:turbulentdiffusion} with $A$ due to the neighboring roll interaction only contributes in the interaction region $|\theta| < \pi/4$ rad so is only integrated over that range.
-For simplicity of later equations, we will solve for aspect ratio 1 ($H=L$), and define $B\equiv Nu \kappa/\kappa_t$ as the ratio of vertical to horizontal turbulent thermal diffusivities at aspect ratio 1.
-This results in:
+The deterministic part of the equation for $T_{0,1}$ is assumed to be due to the same net heat flux between the cells that contributes to the forcings $\dot\delta_{\kappa,i}$ and $\ddot\theta_{\kappa,i}$.
+An additional vertical heat transport from each of the top and bottom plates to each LSC is calculated using the standard boundary layer approximation in terms of the Nusselt number Nu.
+This results in (as calculated in Appendix B):